Last updated on September 21st, 2023 at 12:38 pm

 Let’s dive deep into why bees swarm, including everything you need to know about honey bee swarms, one of nature’s most fascinating reproductive processes.

-Do all bees swarm?
+Do all kinds of bees swarm?

-What causes bees to swarm?
+What makes bees swarm?

 Overpopulation